 By allowing your employees to encash their annual leaves, you are also being fair with them and you remove any need for employees to be calculative.
 You also don’t want your employees to feel forced to take annual leaves just so they do not feel short-changed, especially if your company and other employees would be better off if they just worked those days.

 Con: #1 Employees May Hoard Annual Leaves For The Cash Payout

-You don’t want employees to hoard leaves right now just so they can encash it at the end of the year or at some point next year.
+You don’t want employees to hoard leaves right now (and in future) just so they can encash it at the end of the year.
 The problem isn’t just about the money – it’s that working-from-home may result in some trying to balance other commitments while claiming that they are “working”.
 It may also leave employees who really want to destress or unwind with a staycation with a tougher choice of going for the money or taking their leaves.

 Con: #2 It Will Cost You Money

 On the other hand, encashing leave may be a strain on your cash flow.
-This may be very important for your business today and you cannot afford it, or you may not realise that it will be important in a few months’ time.
+This may be very important for your business today and you may not be able to afford it, or you may not realise that it will be important in a few months’ time.

 Either ways, backtracking or running into financial difficulties in the future will not be an ideal situation for you or your employees.
 At the same time, there is still a win-win outcome for both parties – you can provide flexibility by allowing employees to extend their use of their annual leave.

 Con: #3 Your Employees Will Remember This Move

 Setting this precedent could also lead employees to think that this policy may continue indefinitely.
 And even if your employees do not think that, it will surely be on their minds when they see annual leaves being forfeited in the future.